Admission Policies and Procedures

 Step 2: Submit all official college transcripts to the Office of Admissions & Student Recruitment.
 You need to send transcripts from every university that you attended.
 To expedite the processing of your application, we encourage for all documents to be submitted *electronically.

 Step 3.
 Take the GRE General Test in time for your official results to be delivered to UHV.
 Official GRE General Test scores are sent to Office of Admissions & Student Recruitment.
-Please go here to register for the exam.
+Register for the GRE General Test.
 When registering for the exam select UHV as the recipient (institution code: 6917).
 It is recommended that you take the exam in the fall before applications are due.
 GRE test scores are required in order to calculate your Admissions Index.
 A Graduate Admissions Index of 980 or above is required.
 The Office of Admissions will calculate the Graduate Admissions Index once the necessary materials are received.

-Once the first three steps are complete, students can submit the following products directly to the College of Liberal Arts & Social Sciences (firstname.lastname@example.org):
+Once the first three steps are complete, students can submit the following products to the College of Liberal Arts & Social Sciences by email to firstname.lastname@example.org:

 Product 1.
 A 1-2 page essay that states the applicant’s reasons for applying to the program and the applicant’s career goals.
 This is often referred to as a Personal Statement.
-Please go here for assistance on writing a personal statement.
+View APA’s Finding Fit webinar series for assistance on writing a personal statement.

 Product 2.
 One Letter of Recommendation (including the Recommendation Form for Graduate Psychology Programs) from a non-UHV, non-family source.